halocore099/Tierlist-bot/docs/WORKFLOW.md

    - Players join queue via "Join Queue" button
    - Tester sees players appear in queue list on embed
    - When a player reaches position 1, a ticket channel is automatically created
+   - If multiple testers are active, tickets are assigned using round-robin (fair distribution)
    - Tester tests players one by one in the ticket channels
    - Queue embed updates every 10 seconds automatically